 - The MMF Regulation required the Commission to review adequacy of the MMF Regulation by 21 July 2022 and to propose amendments to the MMF Regulation if appropriate.
 The MMF Regulation also required the Commission to present a report on the feasibility of establishing an 80% EU public debt quota by 21 July 2022.
-Following a public consultation on the MMF Regulation in April 2022, the Commission published its final report in July 2023 confirming that it does not propose revisions to the MMF Regulation at present.
+Following a public consultation on the MMF Regulation in April 2022, the Commission published its final report in July 2023 confirming that it did not propose revisions to the MMF Regulation at present.
 The Commission also explained in its report that the merits of establishing an 80% EU public debt quota were questionable. - In January 2022, the ESRB announced the publication of a recommendation (ESRB/2021/9) to the Commission regarding reforms to MMFs.
-The ESRB made a number of recommendations, including that the Commission should make legislative amendments to enhance the monitoring and stress-testing frameworks and to provide that the constitutional documents of MMFs should contain at least one of three liquidity management tools..
+The ESRB made a number of recommendations, including that the Commission should make legislative amendments to enhance the monitoring and stress-testing frameworks and to provide that the constitutional documents of MMFs should contain at least one of three liquidity management tools.
 The Commission's response to the ESRB's recommendations formed part of its July 2023 report. - The EMIR 3.0 Directive (see Slide 30) makes amendments to the MMF Regulation, as regards the treatment of concentration risk arising from exposures towards CCPs and of counterparty risk in centrally cleared derivative transactions.
 The amendments must be implemented by Member States by 26 June 2026. - ESMA publishes annual guidelines on MMF stress testing.
 The 2024 MMF stress testing guidelines were due be published in Q4 2024.
 These were published on 7 January 2025.
 The next set of guidelines is expected in Q4 2025. - Vulnerabilities in MMFs remain unaddressed and continue to pose risks to financial stability.
 While these vulnerabilities are being addressed in the US and the UK, they have not yet been addressed in the EU.
 The Commission ran a targeted consultation in 2024 highlighting, among other things, MMF vulnerabilities that may warrant further attention.
-Follow-up work on this initiative may form part of the Commission's 2025 work programme, which is expected to be published in February 2025.
+The Commission's 2025 work programme did not announce any follow-up work on the initiative.